melodydesousa/movie-browser/README.md

-# Fleet case study
+# Front-end case study
-Welcome to my case study!
+The assignment was to create a web app to search and filter for movies, using an API.
+Langage: ReactJS

 1. Download this project on your computer and go inside the folder on your terminal

 2. Open your terminal and check if "node" is installed on your computer with the command `node -v`<br>